justin-napolitano/data-blog/content/blog/feasibility_study_shipping_carbon/index.md

 * The cost of transport over that distance is calculated per 100 km.
 * The total shipping price of that cycle is tabulated.
 * The total tonnage of that cycle is tabulated.
+* The mean price per voyage is tabulated